sunker/test-panel/.github/actions/playwright-gh-pages/README.md

   - Comments on the pull request with the test results and links to the reports.
   - Supports retention of reports for a specified number of days.

-## GitHub Pages Branch
+## GitHub Pages Branch Configuration

-By default, the `deploy-report-pages` Action deploys reports to the `gh-pages` branch.
-However, **you need to take an extra step** to ensure that GitHub Pages can build and serve the site from this branch.
-To do so:
+The `deploy-report-pages` Action publishes reports to the `gh-pages` branch by default.
+However, if GitHub Pages isn't already configured to serve content from this branch, you'll need to take an extra step to ensure your reports are accessible.
+Follow these steps:

-1. Go to the **Settings** tab of your repository.
+1. Navigate to the **Settings** tab of your repository.
 2. In the left-hand sidebar, click on **Pages**.
-3. Under **Source**, select **Deploy from a branch**, then choose the `gh-pages` branch.
+3. Under **Source**, select **Deploy from a branch**, then choose `gh-pages`.

-This action needs to be completed **manually** in order for your GitHub Pages site to be built and accessible from the `gh-pages` branch.
-Once configured, GitHub will automatically build and serve the site whenever new reports are deployed.
+This setup must be completed **manually** before GitHub Pages can build and serve reports from the `gh-pages` branch.
+Once configured, GitHub will automatically update the site whenever new reports are deployed.

+If you’re already using GitHub Pages for other content, ensure that it does not overwrite reports published by the `upload-report-artifacts` Action.

 ## GitHub Pages Visibility